 Whether she’s conducting training on anti-harassment (similar to Epstein Becker Green’s “Halting Harassment” online training tool) or leading training on diversity, internal investigations, or performance documentation best practices, Susan’s effective training style helps managers spot problems early and boost productivity through safe, compliant practices.
 Susan helps employers respond rapidly to social issues, like the #MeToo or racial justice movements.
 She spearheaded the firm’s COVID-19 taskforce that provides employers with practical advice supported by training programs compliant in all 50 states, and dozens of pandemic-related policies and forms, as well as client advisories, blog posts, and articles.

-Susan holds several leadership positions within the firm, including as a member of its Board of Directors and as Vice Chair of both the Employment Labor & Workforce Management Steering Committee and the Diversity and Professional Development Committee.
+Susan holds several leadership positions within the firm, including as a member of its Board of Directors, a Chair of the National Employment, Labor & Workforce Management Steering Committee, and a Vice Chair of the Diversity and Professional Development Committee.
 She is also a member of the Finance Committee and the Executive Committee of the Women’s Initiative.
 Among her many professional and community volunteer initiatives, she has served multiple years as New York Co-Chair of 50/50 Women on Boards: Global Conversation on Board Diversity.
 She was also recognized as one of 2020’s Responsible 100 by City & State New York, an award bestowed upon private-sector leaders whose work makes life better in communities in New York City and across the state.